 - Ideally, the work should appeal to the broad community of popular culture and/or American Studies scholarship.

-- The author must be an individual that lives in New England or New York. .
+- The author must be an individual that lives and works in New England or New York and whose work has benefitted the intellectual life and students of our region.
 The committee will occasionally consider the work of scholars or authors who have lived and worked in New England or New York within the past 3 years if we believe that the circumstances are compelling and appropriate.
-Because we are a regional professional organization whose mission is to celebrate the work of local scholars, we reserve the right to focus on authors who have significantly lived and/or worked in New England and New York.
+Because we are a regional professional organization whose mission is to celebrate the work of local scholars, we reserve the right to focus on local scholars and authors.

 - The book must have been published in the calendar year prior to the conference.
 For instance, the 2018 NEPCA conference honored a book published in 2017.

-- The book should be submitted before July 1, 2022.
+- The book should be submitted before June 1, 2023.
+Submissions need to be made by the publisher, not the author.
 Please contact the committee chair (contact info below) for how to submit an entry.

-- The book (or an ebook) should be sent to each of the five members of the committee.
+- The book should be sent to each of the four members of the committee.